Class Action Waivers Approved in Pro-Employer Epic Systems Corp. Decision, But Don’t Implement or Change Your Arbitration Agreement Just Yet

 To be clear, arbitration means that a privately-hired “arbitrator” (typically a former judge or experienced lawyer) resolves a claim rather than a state or federal judge.

-Under the decision, an employer could potentially now require job applicants to go through “single plaintiff” arbitration in order to pursue a claim against the company rather than seek class-wide damages through the court system.
+Under the decision, an employer could potentially now require job applicants or employees to go through “single plaintiff” arbitration in order to pursue a claim against the company rather than seek class-wide damages through the court system.
 Particularly for large corporations, this could be very beneficial.
 It could mean that an employer no longer has to worry about the 1,000, 5,000, or 10,000-person class action or seven-figure settlement that frequently results.
 However, arbitration has its own costs, risks, and limitations that are important to understand.

 The Lead-Up To The Epic Decision